 Sexual violence can take on many different forms, from rape to threats.
-Lack of consent is a critical factor in any sex assault.
+Lack of consent is a critical factor in any sexual assault.
 Persons who engage in sexual conduct because of force, threats of force, or coercion have not consented to contact.
 Below are the John Carroll University definitions for types of sexual violence and consent.
 Please keep in mind that each state and university has different definitions for sexual violence.

 - Toleration of such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, professional or student status; or

 - Toleration of or rejection of such conduct is used as the basis for employment or academic decisions; or

 - Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance, educational experience, or living environment, or creates an intimidating, hostile, or offensive work, educational, or living environment.

 - Sexual harassment can be verbal, written, physical or pictorial in nature.